OVERTON BLACK ARROWS

 Choosing a bow

-We suggest you take your time over buying a bow - our beginners bows are normally available for a few weeks after the course ends, plus, we have hire bows that will allow you to progress a bit further and build up your technique and knowledge of what bow style you might want to concentrate on.
-Please speak to the Equipment Officer if interested.
-Most importantly, speak to club members about their bows and get as much advice as possible.
+We suggest you take your time over buying a bow - our beginners bows are normally available for a few weeks after your course ends, plus, we have hire bows which will allow you to progress a bit further and build up your technique and knowledge of what bow style you might want to concentrate on as you start your archery journey.

-When you’re ready to purchase your own bow, the first consideration is of course the bow style that you want to shoot and please do remember, for all styles, the most important thing is NOT to ‘over bow’ – i.e. don’t buy a heavy bow assuming you’ll grow into it, this is the worst possible thing to do.
-As you struggle with the weight, you’ll struggle with your form and find it very difficult to correct issues.
-Far better to use a lighter bow and get your form right, before moving up.
+When you’re ready to purchase your own bow, the first consideration is of course the bow style that you want to shoot and please do remember, for all styles, the most important thing is that you DO NOT ‘over-bow’ yourself – which means; don’t buy a high poundage bow thinking or assuming you’ll 'grow into it' because the opposite is more likely to happen.
+Going out and buying a high poundage bow or limbs is likely to be the single biggest mistake to make and quite possibly the worst possible thing to do.

-There are many different bow styles available, you may have an idea what you want to shoot, and you may not.
+There are many different bow styles available, you may have an idea what you want to shoot, or you may not.
 The club is affiliated to AGB and thus follows the AGB bowstyle rules, which are (very briefly):

-• Barebow: A recurve style/appearance bow, normally metal riser, shot off the fingers with a tab.
+Barebow: A recurve style/appearance bow, without sights, typically but not always with a metal riser, shot off the fingers with a tab.
 May have pressure button and weights, but excluding the string the assembled bow must fit through a 12.2cm ring (4 & 13/16").
-No clickers or other aids allowed.
+No clickers, battery powered items, or other aids allowed.
 Any arrows may be used.
 String walking is allowed.

-• Longbow (or English Longbow): A single piece wooden bow with a D shaped cross section, shot off the fingers.
+Longbow (or English Longbow): A single piece wooden bow with a D or oval shaped cross section, shot off the fingers with a tab or glove and often a glove on the bow hand.
 Nothing extra, pure Robin Hood type shooting.
 Arrows must be made of wood (bamboo is not wood).
 String walking or face walking is not permitted.

 Club Hire Bows